percona/everest/README.md

 Before getting started with Percona Everest, do the following:

+1. Set up a Kubernetes cluster.

+    Percona Everest assists with installing all the necessary operators and required packages, but does not deploy a Kubernetes cluster.

+    We recommend setting up Percona Everest on the [Amazon Elastic Kubernetes Service (EKS)](https://docs.percona.com/everest/quickstart-guide/eks.html) or [Google Kubernetes Engine (GKE)](https://docs.percona.com/everest/quickstart-guide/gke.html).

+2. Verify that you have access to the Kubernetes cluster that you want to use with Everest.
+By default, Everest uses the kubeconfig file available under `~/.kube/config`.

+    To verify access to the Kubernetes cluster, run the following command:

+    ```sh
+    kubectl get nodes
+    ```

+## Install Percona Everest

+To install and provision Percona Everest to Kubernetes:

 1. Download the latest version of Everest CLI by visiting the latest release page in [this repository](https://github.com/percona/percona-everest-cli/releases/latest).

     **Linux and WSL**